material-motion/material-motion/specifications/expressions.md

 Motion expressions begin with a namespace.

 The purpose of a **namespace** is to define a lexical scope for a particular set of term functions.
-This allows an ecosystem of families to exist where some families may have similar or identical term functions.
-A family should document what its term functions do.
+This allows an ecosystem of namespaces to exist where some namespaces may have similar or identical term functions.
+A namespace should document what its term functions do.

 Pseudo-code example implementation of a tween family: